io99/Employee_turnover_prediction/README.md

-# Employee_turnover_prediction
+# Employee Turnover Prediction.
-Predicting whether an employee leaves the company or not
+Predicting whether an employee leaves the company or not using Machine Learning.
+Full code and documentation in .ipynb file.